 - You don’t have anything a modern IDE / editor can provide you.

 Asking somebody to code on Windows 98’s Notepad would make more sens.
-At least you have a keyboard and a chance to run your code.
+At least you have a keyboard and you can execute your code.

 Another trend I saw too often: the whiteboard interview.
 The mighty CTO / Tech lead will ask you to write a bunch of code on the new shiny whiteboard in the meeting room.